Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.18.10 (7/8/2014)

+* Add Romanian keyboard layout.
+Thanks to [aflorea](https://github.com/aflorea) for all the work!
+See [pull request #285](https://github.com/Mottie/Keyboard/issues/285).
+* Number type inputs do not support caret positioning, so the preview input (only) will now switch to a text type input.
+Fixes [issue #241](https://github.com/Mottie/Keyboard/issues/241).
+* Removed "aria-haspopup" from the preview clone.
+* Update hash code; removed slower reduce method.

 ### Version 1.18.9 (6/1/2014)

 * Change keyboard collison fallback to "flipfit flipfit".